Financial Wellness

 - Create opportunities and/or decrease disparities for historically marginalized or disinvested communities, people, or groups

-- Religious Organizations (as long as the program or services are open to the community at large and/or credit union membership)
+- Religious organizations (if the program or services are open to the community at large and/or credit union membership)

 - Community Development Financial Institutions (CDFI) or Minority Depository Institution (MDI) assistance